saranya636701/VULNIQ/README.md

 > **Cluster 0 contains only 1.76% of the total vulnerability population but contains 58.08% of all CISA Known Exploited Vulnerabilities.**

-This indicates that the clustering process identified a small vulnerability group with disproportionately high known-exploitation relevance.
+This shows that the final segmentation contains a small vulnerability group with a disproportionately high concentration of known exploited vulnerabilities.

 ---